kunalphalswal/Machine-Learning/Transformers/Transformers.md

 *Ques: How does self-attention contribute to learning/inference in transformers?*
 - So far, it seems that this only leads to new words that are most similar to set of words of the previous layer.
 Where is the understanding here?
+- Self attention leads to a set of outputs, each corresponding to an input and the output is kind of combination of all the inputs weighted by their similarity with THE input.
+- What makes this mechanism unique is its ability to formulate similarity between inputs, whereas architectures like neural networks generate the output from the inputs without considering operations between vectors.

 ## Parameters
 - So far, we did not have any parameters in the self-attention architecture and the ouputs were dependent on the input only.